deka108/deka108/README.md

 ### 👤 Who Am I?
 I am Deka, it means 10 in greek language.
 You might be familiar with my name if you know the metric system.

-I am a lifelong learner and software engineer.
+> I am a lifelong learner and software engineer.
+I am passionate about developing software tools that make people lives' easier.

 I had worked with and have production experience in:
-- software engineering (backend, frontend, fullstack),
+- software engineering (backend, frontend, fullstack, shell scripting, Linux, web development, app development, testing pyramid, etc.),
-- the data science-y and engineering world (databases, distributed data systems, data science, data analytics, machine learning, data engineering),
+- the data science-y and engineering world (databases, distributed data systems, data science, data analytics, machine learning, deep learning, data engineering, artificial intelligence, data wrangling, data viz, etc.),
-- the modern trends in devops and cloud native solutions (kubernetes, helm),
+- the modern trends in devops and cloud native solutions (CI/CD pipelines, docker, kubernetes, helm),
-- the cloud,
+- the cloud (AWS, GCP, net in general),

 and always ready to venture into research beyond the available tools to make things work better.
+I believe there is always an opportunity to learn and improve, acquiring new skills and making difficult things easy all boils down to our efforts.

 ### 🧑🏽‍🎨 My Interests